Homelessness in the United States by state: Corpus Christi

+Marilena Garza, CEO of The Free Store told Kris TV “The number one thing you can do is talk about it, because a lot of people are unaware of how serious the issue has become here in Corpus Christi,”.
+She continued saying “Talk to your family.”
+Talk to your staff.
+Everyone here is being touched by this issue.
+Everyone has had an interaction one way or another, directly or indirectly, with our houseless community,” Garza added.
+“It impacts everybody at every level here in Corpus.
+We need to talk about it and do our education and research into this.”

 Houston

 Houston is located in Harris County, which holds the largest population in Texas.
 The Houston, Texas area has a civility ordinance affecting the Downtown Central Business District, Midtown Houston, and the Montrose/Neartown area where panhandling and loitering is illegal – this also includes public feeding of the homeless.
 Elevated highways around the Downtown Houston CBD area (U.S. 59/Interstate 69 adjacent to the George R. Brown Convention Center, Pierce Elevated, and a section of U.S. 59 east of Spur 527 have perimeter fencing where the homeless once congregated.

 In Harris county, substance use accounts for less than 10% of homelessness and economic crises, like job loss or bill increases, account for more than 50% of homelessness.
 In 2023, interviews from a local Houston Homelessness Coalition found that 41% of unsheltered persons had been homeless for 3 years or longer, while only 12% of the interviewees were newly homeless.
 73% of those experiencing homelessness in 2023 were 25–64 years old, with 14% being under 18 years old and 6% being either greater than 65 years old, or between 18 and 24 years old.